kam3k/unscented/README.md

 ##### Batteries included

-In addition to being flexible, *unscented* includes implementations of many standard state and measurement components, with a focus on geometric components.
+In addition to being flexible, *unscented* includes implementations of many standard state and measurement primitives, with a focus on geometric primitives.
 These include different parameterizations for angles, rotations, and affine transformations (in both 2D and 3D).
-It is hoped that users creating new components will contribute them back to *unscented* so that others can benefit from them.
+It is hoped that users creating new primitives will contribute them back to *unscented* so that others can benefit from them.

 ##### Expansive API